SlashDashAndCash/op5_manage/README.md

  avoid inconsistent state of hostname and node['fqdn'] after provisioning.
 - There is an open bug on caching host_downtimes.
 To work around you should never change the properties of an existing downtime.
 Also you must remove all downtimes in Chef before deleting the host on op5 server.
+- Some times a downtime right after creating the host is not visible in op5 cluster.
+The only workaround I know is to `sleep(30)` between host and downtime resource.
+Noted for further testing.
 - Be very careful with names.
 In fact names of hosts, services and downtimes should avoid any special character expect space, dash and underscore.
 - If you are looking for an issue it's a good advice to rename the cache file (/var/lib/op5_manage/cache.json)